nuxtlabs/demo-blog-nuxt-content/content/articles/2022-white-house-crypto-crackdown-coming.md

 <sub>Coinbureau</sub>

-"The Administration has developed Policy Objectives for a U.S. CBDC System, which reflect the federal government’s priorities for a potential U.S. CBDC."
+"The Administration has developed Policy Objectives for a US CBDC System, which reflect the federal government’s priorities for a potential US CBDC." - Fact Sheet

 > The ball is already rolling, treasury department will work with FED to create CBDC.